tckmn/kfibot/README.md

     sudo gem install cinch-identify
     sudo gem install sqlite3

+If you want the `!js` command to work, you also need:

+    sudo npm install -g sandbox

 Edit the file `config.example.rb` and rename it to `config.rb` to get started.